zanata/fake-zanata-server/README.md

 You can change some settings with command-line flags:

 ```
-[prompt]$ npm start --port=1234 --latency=1000..5000 --path=rest
+[prompt]$ npm start --port=1234 --latency=1000..5000 --path=rest --alloworigin="http://localhost:9000"
 ...
 REST endpoint listening at http://localhost:1234/rest, with latency 1000..5000
 ```

- - --port: any available system port to listen on.
-Default: 7878
- - --path: path to prepend to the local portion of each resource URL.
-           Default: zanata/rest
+- --alloworigin: allowed origin protocol+domain+port for CORS requests, used in CORS preflight responses.
+Default: http://localhost:8080
+- --debug: true to show debugging information in the console.
+Default: false
 - --latency: milliseconds to delay each response.
 Can be a single number, or a range in the form `minimum..maximum`.
 Default: 50..500
- - --debug: true to show debugging information in the console.
-Default: false
+- --path: path to prepend to the local portion of each resource URL.
+          Default: zanata/rest
+ - --port: any available system port to listen on.
+Default: 7878

 Get resources from any of the endpoints listed under 'Endpoints' below: